| Area: |

 - Bangalore has produced the maximum number of scientists considered for Nobel Prize nominations (from India).

-- Bangalore is the only city in India with maximum number of temples, mosques, churches & gurdwaras.
+- Bengaluru is the only city in India with the maximum number of temples, mosques, churches & gurdwaras.

-- Bangalore University produces maximum number of doctors in India.
+- Bangalore University produces the maximum number of doctors in India.

 - Bangalore has the richest people in India.
-The line of poverty is the least of all cities of the world.
+The line of poverty is the least of all cities in the world.

-- Bangalore was founded in 2nd Century and still has the same infrastructure drainage & sanitary systems - the oldest in the world.
+- Bengaluru was founded in the 2nd Century and still has the same infrastructure drainage & sanitary systems – the oldest in the world.